-a.
-The purposes are to:

-- 1. Prohibit land application of septage and Class B biosolids in Ancram, except when used specifically to benefit a farm operation as defined in this Zoninglocal Law when that farm operation is located in a NY State Certified Agricultural District and is consistent with 6 NYCRR Part 360. - 2.
-To mitigate off-site impacts to surrounding landowners. - To ensure that all Federal and State permit requirements, rules and procedures are followed. - 4.
+- a.
+The purposes are to: - 1.
+Prohibit land application of septage and Class B biosolids in Ancram, except when used specifically to benefit a farm operation as defined in this Zoning Law when that farm operation is located in a NY State Certified Agricultural District and is consistent with 6 NYCRR Part 360. - 2.
+To mitigate off-site impacts to surrounding landowners. - 3.
+To ensure that all Federal and State permit requirements, rules and procedures are followed. - 4.
 To establish a review process using the ASPR procedure established in the Town of Ancram Zoning Law for farms in a manner that is consistent with the protections extended to farm operations via the NYS Agriculture and Markets Law, Section 305-a and 6 NYCRR Part 360. - 5.
 To ensure maximum protection of the environment when such activities do take place. - b.
-Land application of septage and Class B biosolids shall be prohibited except as allowed pursuant to Article III (A) (Use Table) of the Town of Ancram Zoning Law.
+Land application of septage and Class B biosolids shall be prohibited except as allowed pursuant to Article III (A) (Use Table) of the Town of Ancram Zoning Law. - c.
+Land application on farm operations located in a certified New York State Agricultural District as allowed by Article III (A) shall require ASPR pursuant to Article VII, Site Plan Review) (G).